 - Reinsert the laser to eradicate any remaining debris and allow a blood clot to form around the implant.
 The blood clot seals the pocket and prevents reinfection.

 - Your bite is adjusted for problem-free chewing and speaking.

 As your mouth heals, the stem cells from your bone will naturally promote tissue regeneration, enabling your connective tissue to reattach to the implant post and form a more secure base.

 One of the main benefits of the LAPIP protocol is that it is practically painless.
-As discussed earlier, LAPIP infected implant treatment in Irvine and Montclair, CA is minimally invasive and does not involve cutting or stitching your gums.
+As discussed earlier, LAPIP infected implant treatment in Montclair, CA is minimally invasive and does not involve cutting or stitching your gums.
 If you do experience some discomfort following treatment, we do prescribe pain medications for your comfort.